Joint detection and matching of feature points in multimodal images: Experimental Results

+We evaluated the matching of the proposed scheme following the experimental setups and datasets used by Aguilera et al. \cite{Aguilera_cvprw_2016,aguilera2017cross} and En et al. \cite{en2018ts} and the results are detailed in Sections \ref{sec:Vis-Nir benchmark} and \ref{sec:ani}, respectively.
+The matching quality is quantified by the false positive rate at 95\% recall (FPR95), same as in \cite{Aguilera_cvprw_2016,aguilera2017cross}.
+FPR95 evaluate how well our approach distinguishes correct and incorrect matches.
+The source code of the proposed scheme was made publicly available\footnote{https://github.com/eladbb/HybridSiamese}.

-The applicability of the auxiliary loss and hard negative mining is studied in Sections \ref{sec:Auxiliary} and \ref{sec:HardNegativeMining}, respectively.
-We compare the results of the proposed Hybrid scheme using both $L_{2}$ and Softmax losses to contemporary state-of-the-art approaches in Sections \ref{sec:Vis-Nir benchmark} and \ref{sec:ani}.
+We compare the results of the proposed Hybrid scheme using both Contrastive and Cross-Entropy losses to contemporary state-of-the-art approaches in Sections \ref{sec:Vis-Nir benchmark} and \ref{sec:ani}.
+The detection accuracy and an ablation study are discussed in Sections \ref{subsec:Features detection} and \ref{sec:Auxiliary}.